Root Veggie Fries With Yogurt Ranch Dressing | Cook for Your Life

 Directions

-2. Toss the cut veggies with olive oil and rosemary.
+2. In a large bowl toss and coat the vegetables with olive oil and rosemary.

-5. For the dressing: In a small bowl, combine the parsley, dill, garlic powder, onion powder, salt, and black pepper.
+4. To make the Healthy Yogurt Ranch Dressing: In a small bowl, combine the parsley, dill, garlic powder, onion powder, salt, and black pepper.
 Mix well, then stir the spice mixture and honey into the Greek yogurt until thoroughly combined.
 Serve on the side for dipping.

 Chef Tips